-Some jurisdictions allow the trust to have a provision releasing the trustee from the duty to report to the probate court since it is time-consuming and expensive, as long as the trustee accounts directly to beneficiaries who are usually the income beneficiaries, since the remainderman may not even be alive yet.
+Some jurisdictions allow the trust to have a provision releasing the trustee from the duty to report to the probate court since it is time-consuming and expensive, as long as the trustee accounts directly to beneficiaries, especially the income beneficiaries, since the remainderman may not even be alive yet.
 Consequently some have argued that allowing no judicial accounting violates public policy because it fails to protect the interests of the remaindermen.
 However, courts do not supervise inter vivos trusts, since they were created while the settlor was alive, and yet, they seem to operate effectively without court supervision.

 Nonetheless, no-judicial-accounting clauses are generally held to be valid and clauses that give complete immunity to the trustee based on the accounting to the life beneficiaries have been universally accepted.

 Neither beneficiaries nor the court can monitor the trustee without accurate reporting.
-If the trustee is going to commit fraud or breach of trust, he would try to alter the reports to hide his breach of fiduciary duty.
+If the trustee intends to commit fraud or breach of trust, he would alter the reports to hide his breach of fiduciary duty.

 Constructive fraud (aka technical fraud) is where the trustee makes representations without undertaking reasonable efforts to ascertain their accuracy.
 Fraud constitutes grounds for reopening an otherwise properly allowed accounting.
 However, the trustee has protection if the factual representations are the result of good faith and reasonable efforts were made to ascertain their veracity.
 Statements of judgment or discretion are not factual representations.

 Either the court or the trust beneficiaries have a duty to check the trustee's reports shortly after receiving them; failure to do so may bar them from taking any remedial action later.
 However, if the trustee filed a fraudulent report, then the beneficiaries are not barred from re-opening the accounting upon discovering the fraud.